Deryl Long

 About Me

-Hi, my name is Deryl and I’m a 5th year PhD student in the Department of Astronomy at UVA.
-I work with the Cleeves Group to study the physical and chemical conditions related to planet formation.
+Hi, my name is Deryl and I’m an Engagements Postdoctoral Fellow at the University of Virginia.
 Through my research I seek to understand the links between the physical and chemical conditions in protoplanetary disks and the planetary systems that are formed in these environments.
-You can view my full CV here.
+I also enjoy sharing science and building community through teaching, outreach initiatives, and mentorship.
+You can view my CV here.

 Research